 The hard-working and dedicated US Staff who maintain the vision, train and supervise our Myanmar staff, raise the funds, and spread the word to continue Shanta’s important work

 Laurie Meininger - Executive Director

-Laurie joined Shanta’s Board in March 2018.
+Laurie joined Shanta’s Board in March 2018 and became Executive Director in 2019.
 Most recently, Laurie completed nearly 20 years of diplomatic service working in Embassies on five continents.
 Laurie has been honored to represent her country and lead resilient, multi- cultural teams to excellence in the pursuit of America’s foreign policy goals and objectives in Africa, Iraq, Eastern Europe, Latin America and Micronesia.
 Her last assignment overseas was as the Deputy Chief of Mission and Charge d’Affaires at the U.S. Embassy in Freetown, Sierra Leone.

 Amy Hartenstine - Director of Philanthropy

 Amy joined Shanta Foundation in 2014 with fifteen years of experience in nonprofit management, including developing and managing a national financial education program and coordinating volunteers and soliciting donations for a homeless shelter.
 From 2001-2003, Amy served as a Peace Corps Volunteer in Nepal, where she worked with the city mayor’s office to develop a youth volunteer program.
 Amy earned a Master’s degree in Nonprofit Management from Regis University and a B.S. in Human Ecology from Ohio State University.
 Amy and her husband, Curt, have two children.
 Amy enjoys camping, reading, and traveling.

 Nicole Fabrey - Marketing & Communications Coordinator